The Green Butchers

 The Green Butchers (Danish: De grønne slagtere) is a 2003 Danish black comedy film starring Mads Mikkelsen, Nikolaj Lie Kaas, and Line Kruse, written and directed by Anders Thomas Jensen.
-It is a black comedy featuring two butchers, Svend "Sweat" and Bjarne, who start their own shop to get away from their arrogant boss.
+It features two butchers, Svend "Sweat" and Bjarne, who start their own shop to get away from their arrogant boss.
 Cannibalism is soon introduced to the plot, and further complications arise due to the reappearance of Bjarne's intellectually disabled twin brother Eigil.
+The film won several awards in Europe, including the 2003 Méliès d'Or.

 Plot

 Svend is barbecuing and his fiancée, Tina, is bothering him about the food.
 Bjarne arrives and is introduced to one of Tina's co-workers, Beate.
 Bjarne does not take to Beate's flirtation and kicks her under the table until she leaves crying.
 The next day, as Holger tells a customer a story about sausages, Svend complains to Bjarne that they could open a better butcher shop.
 Holger insults them and tells Svend that his marinade is terrible.
 Soon thereafter, Svend meets with a realtor, "House Hans", and Bjarne at a closed butcher shop, and decides to purchase it and open his own shop.

 Bjarne visits the sanatorium where his brother Eigil is being kept on life support, and tells Nurse Juhl to take him off life support because he needs his inheritance.
 Svend and Bjarne discuss hiring an electrician to fix the lights in the meat freezer, and business cards.
 Bjarne then visits the cemetery where his parents and wife are buried.
 Astrid introduces herself and Bjarne invites her to the opening of his shop.

 On opening day, there are no customers, and Svend accidentally locks up an electrician in the meat freezer.
 The next morning Holger arrives and mocks Svend, and makes an order for a dinner party to spitefully be his first customer.
 Svend reveals that he prepared the electrician's leg and sold it to Holger.
 The next day, when Bjarne arrives, a line of patrons stretches outside the door of the shop.
 "Svend's chicky-wickies", as he calls the human flesh marinated in his special sauce, are extremely popular.
 Bjarne is reluctant at selling the rest of the body, but because of the great demand he gives in.
 Hans arrives, who has just lost his job, and Svend locks him in the freezer.
 Svend tells Bjarne that he found a dead body.
 A television news crew reports a story about the new butcher shop.
 Meanwhile, at the sanatorium, Eigil unexpectedly wakes up after the doctors turn off his life support.